Adapted Athletics Intern

 This is a part-time volunteer position.
 Interns must be able to commit to 2-3 credits (90 or 135 hours) of internship hours during the semester, as required by the prospective internship Department.

+The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While working indoors, the lighting and temperature are adequate, and there are no hazardous or unpleasant conditions caused by dust, etc. Work is generally performed within an office environment with standard office equipment available and in a recreation environment with standard gym and audio equipment.
 Possible exposure to distracting/uncomfortable noise levels may require hearing protection to be worn when performing duties.

+PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Physical requirements include but are not limited to: walking, walking over rough or uneven surfaces, bending, stooping, climbing, and working in confined space, lifting, pushing, pulling and carrying loads up to 50 pounds (unassisted) and 75 pounds (with assistance).
 Work may require standing and moving for extended periods.

 RELATIONSHIPS